abdulwaheed76/practices/README.md

 The later is safer, more efficient, more time saving, needs lesser effort as a whole, gives more certainty and many other benefits.

+#### How to solve PR issues
+When an issue in PR is created, it should be fixed, code pushed, and a comment should be given in reply to the issue.
+A simplest comment can be 'Fixed'.
+Then the creater of the issue should resolve the issue by hiting  the resolve button.
+Not the developer.
+When all issues are resolved, PR can be merged.

 # QA Quality Assurance
 #### No such thing
 1. If you are a developer, in your world, there should be no such thing as "External dedicated QA" testing your work.